 John and I woke up at 5:30 am.
 We launched the Lil Salty and headed up to Ross Pass.
 When we arrived on scene I told John that I would put the boat up to the island and he should jump off and quietly creep up to the cub.
 If it was still there.
 Within minutes we could see the cub moving and laying on its dead mother.
 John quietly walked up to the mother's body to pick up the cub.
 It saw him and moved into the hole.
 He patiently waited for it to come back out to lay on its mother.
 It did and he was able to pick it up and carry it back to the boat.
 It was screaming.
 My heart was breaking listening to its screams but I knew this was its only chance to survive.

-The cub was distressed and looked thirty.
-We fed it some water and checked it over.
+The cub was distressed and looked thirsty.
+John fed the cub some water and checked it over.
 The cub was so adorable!
-We had brought a pet crate to transport the cub back to Tofino.
-We put towels over it to keep it dark and it was quiet on the boat ride back.
+We brought a pet crate to transport the cub back to Tofino.
+John put towels over it to keep it dark and it was quiet on the boat ride back.
 We took the cub back to our house and called the conservation office and the North Island Wildlife Recovery Centre.
-Plans were made for us to meet a conservation officer in Port Alberni so he could transport the cub to the centre.
+Plans were made for us to meet a conservation officer in Port Alberni so he could transport the cub to the North Island Wildlife Recovery Centre.